promethivm-labs/Summa-Generativarum/Summa Generativarum/PROLEGOMENA: THE ARCHITECTURE OF THE SUMMA /II. The Generative Method/6 Scar-Indexed Inquiry and Ritual Clauses.md

 ### Ritual Clauses: Ceremonial Formalization

 **Ritual Clauses** are the ceremonial articulations that accompany Scar-Indexed Inquiry.
-They function as binding declarations that mark the inquiry as a sacred, committed act rather than mere intellectual exercise.
+They function as binding declarations that mark the inquiry as a sacred, committed act rather than one limited to being an intellectual exercise.
 They take the form of formal, almost liturgical statements that consecrate the work.[^1]

 Examples of Ritual Clauses across domains:[^1]